How Can the Bus Better Serve Your Needs?

-The Santa Barbara County Association of Governments would like to hear about new bus routes or service schedules that are needed in North Santa Barbara County to get local residents where they need to go.
+The Santa Barbara County Association of Governments would like to hear what new bus routes or service schedules are needed in north Santa Barbara County to get local residents where they need to go.

 The public is invited to attend an “Unmet Transit Needs” public hearing at 10 a.m.
-Thursday, Jan.
-19 to let local government leaders hear ideas on ways to improve local and regional community bus service.
+Jan.
+21 designed to let local government leaders hear residents’ ideas on ways to improve local and regional community bus service.

 The hearing will be held at the Santa Barbara County Board of Supervisors Hearing Room at the County Government Center in Santa Maria, 511 E. Lakeside Pkwy.